Auto Layout Basics

 space — this is common for example with buttons.
 This can be

-accomplished by pinning the views to the surround views and adding a
+accomplished by pinning the views to the surrounding views and adding a

 fixed constraint for the space between them.
 You can specify which view